15 Best Hill Stations In South India During Summer For A Cool Escape

 Photo: Robinder Uppal / Wikimedia Commons

-Coonoor is a South India hill station with an elevation of 1746m near Ooty.
+Coonoor is one of the idyllic hill stations to visit in summer in South India with an elevation of 1746m near Ooty.
 It is a quieter destination with beautiful views of the Nilgiri Hills.
 Many visitors prefer Coonoor because it is less crowded.
 The town is famous for its tea plantations, and tourists can visit tea factories for a tour.
 Several viewpoints, such as Dolphin’s Nose and Lamb’s Rock, provide wide views of the valleys.

 Major Attractions: Wellington Lake, Tiger Hill Cemetery, Brooklands Tea Estate